Alcohol Sale Times and Legal Drinking Age In Thailand Updated For 2026

 What do you mean I have to wait?

-As I sat impatiently waiting for the clock to tick past 5pm at the 7-11, it was apparent things had changed since my pre-COVID visits to Phuket, and I needed to get my facts straight on alcohol sales!
+As I sat impatiently waiting for the clock to tick past 5pm at the Seven-11, it was apparent things had changed since my pre-COVID visits to Phuket, and I needed to get my facts straight on alcohol sales!

 I mean, people come to Phuket to party on the beach and sip cocktails by the pool, right?

 Well, before you panic, yes, alcohol IS still readily available and sold in Phuket – but there are rules!
-Here’s the latest you need to know as at 2024:
+Here’s the latest you need to know as at 2026:

-Restrictions on Alcohol Sales in Phuket
+Restrictions on Alcohol Sales in Phuket (Temporarily Suspended in 2026)

 There are restrictions on alcohol sales in Phuket, as in the rest of Thailand.
 Alcohol sales are prohibited between midnight and 11:00 am and on certain holidays, such as the Buddhist holidays of Makha Bucha and Visakha Bucha.
 They have also introduced no alcohol sale rules on local election days.
 These run for 24 hours – midnight to midnight.